aiskoa/Portafolio/posts/thoughts-in-pink.md

 tags2: "Mental"
 ---

-# Hi there! 👋, this is the first publish as a life blog.
+# Hi there! 👋, this is the first publish as a life blog

 &nbsp;